compto-com/comptoken.js/README.md

 This package exports several constants, the most important being

 -   COMPTOKEN_DECIMALS - the comptoken decimals
+-   compto_public_keys - an object containing several publickKeys associated with the compto program including:
     -   compto_program_id_pubkey - the publickey id of the compto program
     -   comptoken_mint_pubkey - the publickey of the comptoken mint

 There are classes for the different types of accounts the compto program uses, as well as their corresponding data fields